About Danish Diabetes Knowledge Center

 We provide information about the different types of diabetes: type 1 diabetes, type 2 diabetes, gestational diabetes, LADA (Latent Autoimmune Diabetes of Adults), MODY (Maturity-Onset Diabetes of the Young) as well as other types of diabetes.

 Our target groups are people with diabetes, their relatives, health care professionals, professionals working in the diabetes field and others who want to know more about diabetes.

 The information provided by the Danish Diabetes Knowledge Center should preferably be:

 - Research-based: The information should, as a starting point, be based on the best available research.
 Where this is not possible, the information may instead be based on best practices and consensus in the diabetes field.

 - Applicable: The information should be suitable for immediate use by our target groups in their daily lives and/or professional work.

-- Context-specific: The information should, to the extend possible, be relevant to the context of the users of the target group of knowledge portal.
+- Context-specific: The information should, to the extent possible, be relevant to the context of the users of the target group of the knowledge portal.

 The Danish Diabetes Knowledge Center has joined the Danish Code of Good Health Communication.